peterchettiar/DEngZoomCamp_2025/Module-2-orchestration-airflow/README.md

 ![airflow architecture](https://github.com/peterchettiar/DEngZoomCamp_2024/assets/89821181/3c594d0b-d987-4608-a62e-fd9d5d634fbc)

 * The **scheduler** handles both triggering scheduled workflows as well as submitting _tasks_ to the executor to run.
 The scheduler is the main "core" of Airflow.
+The scheduler monitors all tasks and DAGs, then triggers the task instances once their dependencies are complete.
 * The **executor** handles running tasks.
 In a default installation, the executor runs everything inside the scheduler but most production-suitable executors push task execution out to _workers_.
 * A **worker** simply executes tasks given by the scheduler.
 * A **webserver** which seves as the GUI.
+The webserver is available at `http://localhost:8080`.
 * A **DAG directory**; a folder with _DAG files_ which is read by the scheduler and the executor (an by extension by any worker the executor might have)
 * A **metadata database** (Postgres) used by the scheduler, the executor and the web server to store state environments.
 The backend of Airflow.
 * Additional components (not shown in the diagram):
   * `redis`: a _message broker_ that forwards messages from the scheduler to workers.
   * `flower`: app for monitoring the environment, available at port `5555` by default.
   * `airflow-init`: initialization service which we will customize for our needs.
+  * `airflow-triggerer` - The triggerer runs an event loop for deferrable tasks.

 Airflow will create a folder structure when running:
 * `./dags` - `DAG_FOLDER` for DAG files